Strawhorse/Strawhorse/README.md

-Graduate with Higher Diploma in Applied Software Development with CCT Dublin.
+Hi there, I'm John Bracken and I'm a developer with HDip in Applied Software Development.
+Main areas of interest include backend developmenet, app development, and API design.

 Also learning using Udemy, Kaggle, Coursera, and anything else useful I can find.
-Looking for developer opportunities.

-Recently gave this repository a clean sweep and am uploading fresh projects.

 Areas of knowledge and interest:
 - Java (w/ Spring/Hibernate/jframe/JAVA-Core/JDBC/servlets)